-- Workstation or server data recovery following disasters or hardware failures; and
+- Workstation or server data recovery following disasters or hardware failures

-- Setting up virtualization as needed for your employees.
+- Setting up virtualization or remote access as needed for your employees

 Of course, this is not an all-inclusive list, but it does represent some of the most common short-term projects that call for access to IT professionals.